kaliop/gulp-assets-builder/doc/svgsymbols.md

   // (Optional; defaults to the string shown below)
   // Pattern for the symbol’s id attribute.
-  // '%f' is the cleaned-up original filename.
+  // "%f" is the cleaned-up original filename.
-  id: 'icon-%f',
+  id: "icon-%f",

   // (Optional; defaults to false)
   // Should we make a HTML demo page?
   demo: false,

   // (Optional; defaults to false)
-  // Add a class name on the sprite's root <svg> element?
+  // Add a class name on the sprite’s root <svg> element?
   // Can be useful for sprites you want to directly include in a web page.
-  svgClassname: 'inline-sprite',
+  svgClassname: "inline-sprite",

   // (Optional; defaults to the function shown below)
-  // Function that cleans up file names to be used in the symbol's id attribute
+  // Function that cleans up file names to be used in the symbol’s id attribute
-  slug: file => file.toLowerCase().replace(/[^a-z0-9]/g,'')
+  slug: file => file.toLowerCase().replace(/[^a-z0-9]/g,"")
 })
 ```